AnishK05/StatSwish/README.md

 ## Overview

-**StatSwish** is a sophisticated full-stack CRUD web application designed to provide comprehensive NBA statistics, advanced data metrics, and AI-driven game predictions.
-Built for basketball enthusiasts and fantasy sports players, StatSwish delivers real-time data and predictive insights to help users make informed decisions.
-The platform utilizes a modern tech stack, including React.js, Spring Boot, Flask, and machine learning, to create a user-friendly and powerful tool for exploring NBA data.
+**StatSwish** is a full-stack CRUD web application designed to provide comprehensive NBA fantasy statistics, advanced data metrics, and AI-driven game analysis.
+Users can search for player statistics by team, position, or 20 custom filters, and analyze upcoming games using AI predictions.
+Additionally, StatSwish includes a Python data scraping component that scrapes data from over 700 NBA players to ensure accurate and up-to-date statistics.
+The platform utilizes a modern tech stack, including React.js, Spring Boot, Flask, and machine learning (Python), to create a user-friendly experience for exploring and analyzing NBA data.

 View the website [here](https://statswish.vercel.app/)